dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 You could [build the (GCC based) cross compiler yourself](https://preshing.com/20141119/how-to-build-a-gcc-cross-compiler), but fortunately, the popular Linux distributions provide them pre-compiled with all dependencies through their respective package managers.

-In order to get started you need at least the cross-compiler and the platform specific standard library (*libc*).
+To get started you need at least the cross-compiler and the platform-specific standard library (*libc*).
 The corresponding packages are:

 | Operating System | Architecture | Needed package(s)       |
 | ---------------- | ------------ | ----------------------- |